Image Inpainting via Iteratively Decoupled Probabilistic Modeling

-Our contributions can be summarized as follows: \begin{itemize} \item We develop a novel spatial diffusion model (SDM) customized for large-hole image inpainting.
-Thanks to the proposed decoupled probabilistic modeling and spatial diffusion scheme, our model achieves efficient optimization and high-quality completion. \item Our method reaches cutting-edge performance on both Places~\cite{zhou2017places} and CelebA-HQ~\cite{karras2018progressive} benchmark datasets.
-Notably, our SDM outperforms popular denoising diffusion models, \eg, LDM~\cite{rombach2022high}, by a large margin, yielding 1.1 FID improvement on Places2~\cite{zhou2017places} while being significantly more light-weighted (20\% parameters, $10\times$ faster). \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We develop a novel pixel spread model (PSM) customized for large-hole image inpainting.
+Thanks to the proposed iteratively decoupled probabilistic modeling, our model achieves efficient optimization and high-quality completion. \item Our method reaches cutting-edge performance on both Places~\cite{zhou2017places} and CelebA-HQ~\cite{karras2018progressive} benchmark datasets.
+Notably, our PSM outperforms popular denoising diffusion models, \eg, LDM~\cite{rombach2022high}, by a large margin, yielding 1.1 FID improvement on Places2~\cite{zhou2017places} while being significantly more light-weighted (only 20\% parameters, $10\times$ faster). \end{itemize}